 - SM = Sophomore Mentor, a team of juniors and seniors who support Deneb STARS during their second year on campus through a variety of office hours, workshops, and programming initiatives.

-- SAB = Student Advisory Board, a team of student representatives who serves as liaisons between the Office for Student Success staff and the different student staff teams that support the Deneb STARS program.
+- SAB = Student Advisory Board, a team of student representatives who serves as liaisons between the Taylor Family Center for Student Success staff and the different student staff teams that support the Deneb STARS program.

 Do you have a question that is not covered above?